 Disasters displace populations and interrupt routine communicable disease management (CDM) programs- an important component of health care programs in disaster response management.
 The most urgent task in CDM is establishment of a surveillance system for timely detection of any increase in disease occurrence and introduction of rapid control measure.
 This study aimed to identify indices and frameworks used to assess performance of communicable disease surveillance (CDS) in response to disasters and other emergencies.

-Cyclone, Early Recovery, Earthquake, Epidemic, etc), Extreme temperatures, Flash flood/Flood, Gastrointestinal infections, Gov, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Malaria and protozoal infections, NA (organisations, NGO, Respiratory infections, Skin infections, Tornado, Tsunami, UN, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Cyclone/Hurricane/Typhoon, Early Recovery, Earthquake, Epidemic/Endemic, Extreme temperatures, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Malaria and protozoal infections, Respiratory conditions, Skin infections, Tornado, Tsunami, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens